IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ##### 2:3.78.5.1.1 Patient Demographics Consumer Audit

-The Patient Demographics Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [PDQm Query Consumer Audit Event Log](StructureDefinition-IHE.PDQm.Query.Audit.Consumer.html).
+The Patient Demographics Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Patient Demographics Consumer AuditEvent](StructureDefinition-IHE.PDQm.Query.Audit.Consumer.html).
 [Audit Example for a PDQm Query transaction from consumer perspective](AuditEvent-ex-auditPdqmQuery-consumer.html).

 ##### 2:3.78.5.1.2 Patient Demographics Supplier Audit

-The Patient Demographics Supplier when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [PIXm Query Manager Audit Event Log](/StructureDefinition-IHE.PDQm.Query.Audit.Supplier.html).
+The Patient Demographics Supplier when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Patient Demographics Supplier AuditEvent](StructureDefinition-IHE.PDQm.Query.Audit.Supplier.html).
 [Audit Example for a PDQm Query transaction from supplier perspective](AuditEvent-ex-auditPdqmQuery-supplier.html).